raspberrypilearning/editor-rocket-launch/en/step_2.md

 <h2 class="c-project-heading--task">Draw a planet</h2>

 --- task ---
-Add code to display an image of a planet using the `image()` function:
+Add code to display an image of a planet using the `image()` function, which takes:

-`image(image filename, x-coordinate, y-coordinate, image_width, image_height)
-`
+- image filename
+- x coordinate
+- y coordinate
+- image width
+- image height

-Use `image_mode(CENTER)` so that the x,y coordinate is the centre of the image not the top left corner.
+Use `image_mode(CENTER)` so that the x,y coordinate you provide is the centre of the image not the top left corner.
 --- /task ---

 <div class="c-project-code">